Slimbook-Team/slimbookrgbkeyboard/README.md

 Also, if you have a Slimbook Titan or similar laptop, and you'd like to customize the light; you can find a template inside the folder src/animations, you just need to change the RGB values and save the file inside your local SlimbookRGB animation folder (path: "/usr/share/slimbookrgbkeyboard/src/animations").
 You will probably have to do it from your terminal as root user.

-> This app conflicts with clevo-xsm-wmi kernel module, and tuxedo_keyboard modules

 ### 🏠 [Homepage](https://github.com/slimbook/slimbookrgbkeyboard)